weRbelgium/BelgiumStatistics/BelgiumMaps/README.md

 ## Installation

-The R package is currently only available through github.
-There are no plans to put these packages on CRAN as the data are too big for the CRAN policy and the text is available in UTF-8 instead of ASCII (which is the preferred encoding at CRAN).
+The R packages are currently only available through github.
+There are no plans to put these packages on CRAN as the data are too big for the CRAN policy and the text of the spatial data is available in UTF-8 instead of ASCII (which is the preferred encoding at CRAN).

 To install the latest version from github: